jacksonslibrary/Studying-Journey/README.md

 # Studying Journey
-Welcome to my journey in studying penetration testing, where I document what I'm learning, including detailed machine write-ups, tools used, and key concepts.
+Welcome to my journey in studying penetration testing, where I document what I'm learning through machine write-ups.
 This repository serves as a personal log and resource as I prepare for various security certifications and challenges.

 ## Current Focus
 I am currently preparing for the **Practical Junior Penetration Tester (PJPT)** certification from TCM Security.
 This repo will include: